SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/telegram-bot/README.md

 the number of users is more than 700-800 people, it is more favourable to convert the coordinates received from ANRE and calculate the distance in EPSG:4326.<br>
 <sup>2</sup> - Cache retention time.

-2. (<b>Q</b>) Why is there a limit of 10 petrol stations within a specified radius (Specific for Telegram only)?

-(<b>A</b>) This is necessary to improve performance and also to avoid loading the system with large requests.
-The main idea of this bot is to find the best fuel price; in case you have more than 10 filling stations in the specified radius, it's better to go to the nearest one.